Salami: Origin and history

 Likewise, in Central Europe, Hungarian salami is quite popular.
-Hungarian salami is "intensively smoked, and then its surface is inoculated with mold starters or spontaneous mold growth."
+Hungarian salami is "intensively smoked, and then its surface is inoculated with mold starters or spontaneous mold growth".

 In the United States, National Salami Day is celebrated on September 7 of each year.

 Ingredients

 A traditional salami, with its typical marbled appearance, is made from beef or pork (sometimes specifically veal).
 Beef is usual in halal and kosher salami, which never include pork for religious reasons.
 Makers also use other meats, including venison and poultry (mostly turkey).
-Goose salami is traditional in parts of Northern Italy.
+Goose salami is traditional in parts of northern Italy.
 Salami has also been made from horse meat.
-In the Provence region of France, donkey meat is used for salami, as well, the product being sold in street markets.
+In the Provence region of France and in the Veneto region of Italy donkey meat is used for salami, as well, the product being sold in street markets.